janpeter19/janpeter19/README.md

   **Note 2025-06-12** Here are some changes in the Colab environment that makes it difficult to run the demo examples.

-   * PyFMI: The script setting up the environment is very slow.
-Loading Miniconda used to take 1-2 minuntes but now takes much longer time.
-Not clear why.
+   * PyFMI: The script setting up the environment is occasionally very slow.
+Loading Miniconda used to take 1-2 minuntes but now takes much longer time, but works.
+Not clear why it i slow.

    * FMPy: The script setting up the environment comes to a halt.
 Follow the instruction and restart the session.
 The the script comes to a new halt.
 Then just choose the next cell cd BPL_ (and the address depends on the application chosen).
 Then choose Runtime/Run cell and below.